AstarVienna/tiptop_ipy/README.md

     >>> eris.hdulist

-Query the TIPTOP server directly with the raw string from an existing ``.ini`` config file
+Alternatively, we can query the TIPTOP server directly with the raw string from an existing ``.ini`` config file

     >>> eris_path = tiptop_ipy.list_instruments(include_path=True)[1]
     >>> with open(eris_path) as f: